-How references to ‘structural racism’ got cut from an Md. bill on health disparities
+How references to structural racism got cut from a Md. bill on health disparities

 “I would just say if you don’t have an earthshaking reason, we’d like to get this back on the floor and move other bills,” she said at the committee meeting.

-Sen. Antonio Hayes (D-Baltimore City) said he was sensitive to the Senate’s full agenda and agreed with her on ensuring that the bill passed without a protracted debate.
-But, “for me, and I can only speak for me … but this country has the issue of racism, right?
+Sen. Antonio L. Hayes (D-Baltimore City) said he was sensitive to the Senate’s full agenda and agreed with her on ensuring that the bill passed without a protracted debate.
+But, “for me, and I can only speak for me . . . but this country has the issue of racism, right?
 And it’s taken a long time for us to acknowledge that.”

 He said he wouldn’t vote to remove the amendment if a roll call was taken.
 Feldman ultimately asked for a voice vote.

 Hershey said the amendment was “not meant to erase history or to not acknowledge that these conditions aren’t out there.
 It’s just do they need to be in writing in uncodified language in a bill that we all supported?
-This was just a request that our caucus made to say ‘Can we find a way to take it out, bring it back to the floor, we’ll all vote in favor of it and we’ll be done with it.”
+This was just a request that our caucus made to say, ‘Can we find a way to take it out, bring it back to the floor, we’ll all vote in favor of it, and we’ll be done with it.’ ”

 Experts in health and Black history said it was disappointing that Maryland lawmakers missed an important opportunity.

-“You can’t compromise on racism,” said Naa Oyo A. Kwate, an associate professor of Africana Studies at Rutgers University, who has studied how racism directly and indirectly affects Black health.
-“Striking that language is not cosmetic, it’s fundamental to what they are setting out to do and for what they are supposed to achieve.”
+“You can’t compromise on racism,” said Naa Oyo A. Kwate, an associate professor of Africana studies at Rutgers University, who has studied how racism directly and indirectly affects Black health.
+“Striking that language is not cosmetic.
+It’s fundamental to what they are setting out to do and for what they are supposed to achieve.”

-Natalia Linos, the executive director of the François-Xavier Bagnoud (FXB) Center for Health and Human Rights at Harvard University, said: “We know as epidemiologists that when we’re seeing these stark inequities between Black Americans and White Americans it isn’t because of inferiority or biology reasons, this is because of our structures and our policies.”
+Natalia Linos, the executive director of the François-Xavier Bagnoud (FXB) Center for Health and Human Rights at Harvard University, said: “We know as epidemiologists that when we’re seeing these stark inequities between Black Americans and White Americans it isn’t because of inferiority or biology reasons.
+This is because of our structures and our policies.”

 “This is because of racism, past racism and ongoing exclusion that people face in poor housing or environmental racism.”